 Of course, as mentioned earlier, you can build your lasagna's in small aluminum or freezer/oven safe containers and freeze them instead of cooking them.
 This is equivalent to those freezer meals you see in the grocery store.

 This soup is one of the first soups I ever made for my husband.
 It can be made with all canned goods and frozen vegetables and boneless skinless chicken.
 I just put it all in the crockpot and let it cook.
 Once complete I split it into freezer safe containers the same as I do the other soups and call it a day.
-Make sure to check out Exploring the Pinterest Kitchen: Chicken Tortilla Soup (Pollo Con Tortilla Sopa) to get the recipe that I use and how I adapted it.

 The most important and time-consuming part of this soup is making sure to brown the meat.
 Also prepping the veggies a day or so before is helpful too.